headdetect/CS3500/PS4/Resources/README.md

 # Spreadsheet
-### By Brayden Lopez and Team: "You buildin a little team there?"
+### By Brayden Lopez and Eric Miramontes - Team: "You buildin a little team there?"

 ## Designs
 At first I was going to go with a simple, implement the dependency graph, implement the formulas.
 Which is what I ended up going with, and it works.
-The project (PS5) is set up as so:
+The project (PS6) is set up as so:
+- Spreadsheet Panel: Is a modified version that the Professor/TA's gave us.
+Has some neat features for the "_cool thing_" we've implemented
 - Spreadsheet Project: This is the project that connects all the pieces together.
 - Formula: This is the PS3 project that implements PS1 in a nice solid package.
 - DependencyGraph: This is the PS4 project that is used to show which cells depend on which cells.
 - Spreadhseet Tests: These are all the tests for the unified spreadsheet project.
+- UITests: A compiliation of Coded UI Tests.

 ## Notes:
 Make sure when compiling this project, you compile against VS2015.
 There's a bug (or a non-implemented feature.
 Probably just not implemented.) in the older versions: